niedbalski/repeat/README.md

 # Repeat [![CircleCI](https://circleci.com/gh/niedbalski/repeat.svg?style=svg)](https://circleci.com/gh/niedbalski/repeat)

-*repeat* allows you to define a set of linux commands that needs to be run with a given periodicity and gather the output of those commands into a compressed tarball report for further analysis.
+*repeat* is a data collection tool for linux, with the following features:

+* Collections (command runs) can be run on a given time periodicity or a single shot.
+* Command output can be processed and stored on files or on a local database for further analysis.
+* Collections can be shared through imports (local or via http[s]+)
+* A compressed tarball report will be generated.

 ### Installation

 Release artifacts can be found in the releases section [Github Releases](https://github.com/niedbalski/repeat/releases)